 Kubernetes Deployment

-This deployment option utilizes helm
+This deployment option utilizes helm for

 configuration and installation onto a Kubernetes